 5G's high capacity is a bit more complicated than it looks on the surface, however.
 The largest application of mobile networks is connecting smartphones; yet, current smartphones and their business use cases are unlikely to justify deploying the higher capacity that comes with 5G for some period of time.
 Even watching videos doesn't require 5G, and most businesses use smartphones to access their core applications, not view videos.

 5G's higher capacity could be a plus for companies that need reliable broadband to remote locations or to support a home office or ad hoc meetings.
 A 5G dongle, a 5G-equipped Wi-Fi hub or even a smartphone that acts as a Wi-Fi hotspot can provide more sharable bandwidth than 4G, sometimes even more than available wireline broadband in remote locations.
 5G can fully connect businesses everywhere and at all times.

 Mobility is the second critical 5G benefit

 First and foremost, mobile networks are about mobility.
 Wi-Fi can support high-capacity connections and many users.
-But even with the proper technology selection and network design, Wi-Fi doesn't have built-in mobility support that successfully transfers sessions from one access point to another, though several technology groups are working to provide that capability through add-on elements.
+But, even with the proper technology selection and network design, Wi-Fi doesn't have the most effective built-in mobility support that successfully transfers sessions from one access point to another, though several technology groups are working to improve that capability through add-on elements.